geordiepearson/Component-Manager/README.md

 # Quickstart
 ## Install
 This application requires the use of python3 and the pip module.
+The user must also create a Digikey Production app to use the Digikey API.
+More information can be found [here](https://developer.digikey.com/).

 Initially configure the virtual environment using direnv.
 ```
 pip3 install direnv
 cd Component-Manager